Hitomi (singer): Debut and success

 After three studio albums and twelve singles, Komuro and Hitomi went their separate ways in 1998, and in 1999 she released her first greatest hits album, entitled H, that peaked at number one on the Japanese charts and sold more than a 500 thousand copies.

-In 1999, her single "Kimi no Tonari" was used as the ending theme song for Atlus' PlayStation role-playing game Persona 2: Tsumi.
+In 1999, her single "Kimi no Tonari" was used as the ending theme song for the Atlus' PlayStation role-playing game Persona 2: Tsumi.

 In 2000, Hitomi gained much public attention after her single "Love 2000" was used as the image song of runner Naoko Takahashi, who became popular in Japan after winning the gold medal in the 2000 Summer Olympics.
 This helped the song to get a lot of airplay, and become a commercial success.
 She performed the song at the annual Kōhaku Uta Gassen.
 Her Love Life album released around that same time also caught attention within the Japanese entertainment industry because of its cover, on which she appeared naked covering her breasts with her arms.

 In 2001, her song "I Am" was used as the second opening for the TV anime series InuYasha.